 The EPBC Act requires a review every ten years to examine the operation of the EPBC Act, and the extent to which its objects have been met.

-The Minister for the Environment, the Hon Sussan Ley MP, has appointed an independent reviewer to undertake the review.
+The Minister for the Environment, the Hon Sussan Ley MP, appointed an independent reviewer to undertake the review.
 The Reviewer, Professor Graeme Samuel AC, was supported by an Expert Panel and drew on other technical expertise as needed.

 - a written submission at key points, or

 - general comments about the EPBC Act until the Interim Report was released.

 The Reviewer and Expert Panel

 The review was undertaken by Professor Graeme Samuel AC, with specialist expertise in public policy in economic reform and regulation.

 Professor Samuel was supported by an Expert Panel who brought expertise and experience in industry, environmental law, agriculture and Indigenous culture and heritage.
 Professor Samuel drew on other technical expertise as required.

 Terms of reference

 The Minister for the Environment, the Hon Sussan Ley MP, has set Terms of reference that define the scope and timing of the review.

 The review will examine the operation of the Act and the extent to which its objects have been achieved.
 The Reviewer will provide a report to the Minister for the Environment within 12 months of the commencement of the review.